Poornachandra77/Poornachandra77/README.md

 # 💫 About Me:
 Hello folks,
-I am Rishabh Singh, a passionate robotics enthusiast pursuing my Master of Science in Robotics at Northeastern University.
-With a strong skill set in programming, tools, and libraries, I have experience in designing telecom networks and developing wireless surveillance bots.
-My projects showcase my expertise in Autonomous systems, Computer Vision, Object detection & recognition, and sensor fusion.
-I am dedicated to pushing the boundaries of robotics and contributing to innovative advancements in the field.
+I am Poornachandraprasad Kongara, a data analyst and engineer with over 3 years of experience in optimizing data pipelines, real-time data processing, and cloud-based ETL workflows.
+Currently pursuing a Master of Science in Information Systems at Northeastern University, I specialize in leveraging cutting-edge technologies to transform complex data into actionable business insights.

+My expertise includes developing scalable ETL pipelines, performing advanced data analysis with Python and cloud platforms like AWS and Azure, and creating impactful dashboards with Power BI and Tableau.
+My professional journey has seen me enhance operational efficiency, reduce manual workloads, and deliver data-driven solutions across industries, including pharmaceuticals, e-commerce, and academia.

+I am passionate about bridging the gap between raw data and decision-making by crafting efficient systems and processes that empower businesses to thrive in a data-driven world.

+Introducing myself in a single sentence:
+"I am a data enthusiast dedicated to transforming information into innovation."

 Introducing myself in a single sentence : "I am an Ordinary man with Extraordinary dreams".